ccpem/mrcfile/docs/usage_guide.rst

    >>> mrcfile.validate('tmp.mrc')
    True

-This works equally well for gzipped files:
+This works equally well for gzip- or bzip2-compressed files:

 .. doctest::

    >>> mrcfile.validate('tmp.mrc.gz')
+   True

+   >>> mrcfile.validate('tmp.mrc.bz2')
    True

 Errors will cause messages to be printed to the console, and